This article introduces the main XM SendSecure concepts and features from the user point of view.

 - Participants from your Enterprise Account will gain access to the SafeBox through their usual XM SendSecure authentication process.
 If some of them were added as Privileged Participants, they will also have the same administrative rights as you on the SafeBox.

-In all cases, a SafeBox will be created and you will be able to access and fully manage it as its Owner through your XM SendSecure Web Application.
+In all cases, a SafeBox will be created and you will be able to access and fully manage it as its Owner through your XM SendSecure Web or Mobile App.

 As a user having an XM SendSecure account, you can securely receive files in several different ways: